arapocket/convoyer/README.md

 2. fetchPresignUrl calls the API endpoint **:8080/getPreSignUrl**
 3. Spring Boot Server returns a **presigned url** to the client so we don't have to give out our AWS/minio credentials.
 4. **IncidentView** uses the **presigned URL** to upload media to our AWS or Minio bucket.

+## 8.0 Error Fixes

+Due to the nature of our development environment, you might encounter a number of errors caused by faulty code in various plugins we will be using.
+I will outline the most common errors you will face, as well as how to approach new errors.